 Regeneration: Black Cinema 1900-1970 won’t open until 2020, but it’s already gaining some buzz.
-Yesterday it was announced that the collaboration between the Academy Museum of Motion Pictures and the Smithsonian National Museum of African American History and Culture has won the Sotheby’s Prize for Curatorial Excellence.
+Yesterday it was announced that the collaboration between curators from the Academy Museum of Motion Pictures and the Smithsonian National Museum of African American History and Culture has won the Sotheby’s Prize for Curatorial Excellence.

 Connie Butler, chief curator of the Hammer Museum and a member of the panel that selected this year’s winner, wrote in a statement that the exhibit “comes at a moment when issues of representation—of the under-representation of people of color, of women, of black filmmakers and artists—are so important and so urgent.”